Avoiding Common Winter Injuries

 • Hip fractures

-• Broken bones from slippery snow
+• Broken bones from icy falls

 • Painful bruises from icy conditions